StefanJelner/risland.js/README.md

 - If you want to do complex and sophisticated stuff and you find yourself writing thousands of lines of code, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - If you find yourself using several instances of RIsland on one page, which intercommunicate with [RxJS](https://github.com/ReactiveX/rxjs) or [Redux](https://github.com/reduxjs/redux) stores, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - This library only takes care of templating, event handling, state management, rendering and throttling/debouncing.
 If you need something like routing, error and HTTP interceptors, dependency injection, - or to summarize: a fully featured SPA (single page appliaction) - you might want to use other libraries, like f.ex.
 [Angular](https://github.com/angular/angular), [Vue](https://github.com/vuejs), [React](https://github.com/facebook/react) (with [Inversify](https://github.com/inversify/InversifyJS)).
+- If you want to do more sophisticated things with the [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components), like f.ex. using the attribute-feature more extensively, you might want to use other libraries, like f.ex.
+[Lit](https://lit.dev/) or [Stencil](https://stenciljs.com/).

 ---